-E. Catalyst 0-8 pts
+F. Catalyst 0-8 pts

-Applicants will describe how a project that has the potential to catalyze continued investment in the historic downtown or be able to demonstrate the potential economic impact of the proposed project.
-Points will be awarded based on:
+Describe how the project has the potential to catalyze continued investment in the historic downtown or be able to demonstrate the potential economic impact of the proposed project.
+Address the following themes in this answer:

-- Will occupancy of the building increase when the project is completed?
-Yes=2 pts - Does the project create permanent jobs in the downtown?
-Yes=2 pts - To what extent will the project create physical/visible changes downtown 0-2 pts - Other examples as defined by the applicant 0-2 pts
+- Will occupancy of the building increase when the project is completed? - Does the project create permanent jobs downtown? - To what extent will the project create physical/visible changes downtown. - Other examples as defined by the applicant

-F. Community Engagement Project 0-5 pts
+G. Community Engagement Project 0-5 pts